Lower Back Pain management in Singapore

 - Severity of your condition

 - How regularly you come for your adjustments

 We have helped many members who find relief after their first few adjustments, while others take a few months.

 At Chiropractic Singapore, our focus goes beyond just pain relief.
-We seek to address and correct the root cause of the problem, typically through regular adjustments (e.g. 1-2 times per week) over a few months.
+We seek to address the root cause of the problem, typically through regular adjustments (e.g. 1-2 times per week) and a tailored stretch & exercise plan over a few months.

 How do I know if my back pain is serious?

 Your lower back pain is serious if:

 - It persists for more than 1-2 weeks

 - Is not responding to home treatment or medications